riskthatbiscuit/riskthatbiscuit/README.md

 1. **Portfolio Risk Analyzer:** A tool to assess risk in investments.
 2. **Algorithmic Trading Bot:** An experiment in coding meets finance.
-3. **Financial Dashboard:** Visualizing complex financial data in a more digestible way.

 I'm here to learn, collaborate, and gradually transition my career.
 If any of this resonates with you or you're interested in connecting, feel free to reach out.